jbarozet/papers/csr1000v-kvm/06-instantiate-csr1000v-autonomous-mode.md

 - Step1 - Launch the virt-manager GUI.
 Click Create a new virtual machine.

 - Step2 - Do one of the following:
-  - For CSR .qcow2 file: Select Import existing disk image.
+  - For CSR.qcow2 file: Select Import existing disk image.
-  - For config .iso file: Select Local install media (ISO image or CDROM).
+  - For config.iso file: Select Local install media (ISO image or CDROM).

 - Step 3 - Select the CSR qcow2 or iso file location.